 Mobile Device Security Recommendations

 Because of the large diversity of makes and model of mobile phones, users are encouraged to carefully read the User’s Manual for their particular mobile phone and implement the following security recommendations, when available.
 Users can contact their device vendor for assistance.

 - Enable passcode lock on the mobile phone

 - Choose a combination that will be difficult to guess

 - Set the auto-lock option after a period of inactivity

 - When available enable the option to erase data after a certain number of failed attempts

 - Disable features that could be accessed without entering the passcode

 - Disable SMS preview

-- Regularly update the mobile phone's Firmware and don not attempt to Jailbreak the mobile phone
+- Regularly update the device's firmware and do not attempt to Jailbreak the mobile device

 - Enable appropriate restriction on your mobile phone